Our Commitment to You During the COVID-19 Crisis

 4. What is Xerox doing to ensure my technician will be available to repair my machines?
 We continue to provide support and service within impacted areas as national and local governments allow.
 Most technicians dispatch from their homes and are not dependent on local office and warehouse locations.
 In addition, Xerox is proactively monitoring open service calls and will rebalance workloads across our workforce to respond to our customer needs.
 If local operations are impacted, our service team will work with you to determine appropriate next steps.

-5. What is Xerox doing to minimise parts or supply delays due to the coronavirus?
+5. What is Xerox doing to minimize parts or supply delays due to the coronavirus?
 At this time, COVD-19 has not impacted equipment, parts, and supplies availability.
 Our consumables (e.g., toner and ink) are produced close to our Americas and EMEA clients, and the pandemic response in China has not impacted the supply of these items.
 We are currently operating our consumables factories at typical output levels, instituting increased disinfecting and social distancing, as well as using remote support as needed.
 This is a developing situation and could change.
 Many of the parts used by our Technical Service Representatives to maintain our Xerox equipment come from areas in China where factories experienced extended Lunar New Year shutdowns.
 Most of our suppliers have now resumed operation near their expected levels of production output.
 We continue to communicate with them daily.
 To ensure service continuity to our clients, we are currently activating mitigation strategies to make up for the extended Lunar New Year shutdown as needed, including, but not limited to, premium airfreight, alternate sourcing, asset recovery, and reverse logistics.